Key takeaways

 Decreased appetite

-Dr. Klein says you should talk to your healthcare provider if symptoms become severe or impact your quality of life.
-They can help you find ways to manage common side effects or may recommend a different medication.
+Dr. Klein says patients should talk to their healthcare provider if symptoms become severe or affect their quality of life.
+A healthcare provider can help identify ways to manage common side effects or may recommend a different medication.

-“Providers can help with patient’s side effects by encouraging stool softeners if constipated, antacid medications if reflux occurs, or fiber tablets if diarrhea occurs,” she adds.
+“Providers can help with patients’ side effects by encouraging stool softeners if constipated, antacid medications if reflux occurs, or fiber tablets if diarrhea occurs,” Dr. Klein says.

 Warnings and precautions for Wegovy and Mounjaro

-Both Wegovy and Mounjaro can come with rare but serious side effects, including:
+Both Wegovy and Mounjaro may be associated with rare but serious side effects, including:

 Pancreatitis (inflammation of the pancreas)